Most nuts can easily fit into a low carb eating plan, but some are particularly low in carbs. Read on for 9 great low-carb options.

 They are also high in protein, delivering 6 grams per serving.

-Research has shown that a diet rich in almonds promotes weight management by reducing hunger and curbing your desire to eat (35, 36).
+Research has shown that a diet rich in almonds promotes weight management and protects against diabetes, obesity, and cardiovascular disease.

 Whole almonds pair well with a variety of foods and are a convenient option for snacking on the go.